Moses Gray (American football)

-Moses William Gray (April 12, 1937 – February 6, 2023) was an American football tackle, civic leader, and community activist.
-He played college football for the Indiana Hoosiers and later appeared in five games for the New York Titans of the American Football League (AFL).
+Moses William Gray (April 12, 1937 – February 6, 2023) was an American football player, civic leader, and community activist.
+A tackle, he played college football for the Indiana Hoosiers and later appeared in five games for the New York Titans of the American Football League (AFL).

 Early life and education

 Gray was born on April 12, 1937, in Goochland County, Virginia.
 Born to Moses Gray Jr., a steel worker, and Ida Gray, a housewife, he was the fourth of seven children and grew up in Conemaugh, Pennsylvania.
 He attended East Conemaugh High School, earning all-scholastic honors from The Tribune-Democrat while playing football.
 From 1957 to 1960, Gray attended Indiana University Bloomington, playing three years on the varsity football team as a tackle.
 As a junior, he averaged 18 minutes played per game as a backup; he was a starter as a senior.
 He graduated with a Bachelor of Science degree in physical education.